superfaceai/cli/README.md

 ## Install

-To install this package just install the cli globally using one of the following commands:
+To install this package, just install the cli globally using one of the following commands:

 ```shell
 # if using yarn